stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 from sklearn.inspection import permutation_importance

 # import modelling data
-data_for_model = pickle.load(open("data/delivery_club_modelling.p", "rb"))
+data_for_model = pd.read.pickle("data/delivery_club_modelling.p", "rb")

 # drop uneccessary columns
 data_for_model.drop("customer_id", axis = 1, inplace = True)

 # shuffle data
 data_for_model = shuffle(data_for_model, random_state = 42)
 ```
 <br>

 ### Data Preprocessing <a name="rf-preprocessing"></a>

-While Linear Regression is susceptible to the effects of outliers, and highly correlated input variables - Random Forests, just like Decision Trees, are not, so the required preprocessing here is lighter.
+While Linear Regression is susceptible to the effects of outliers and highly correlated input variables, Random Forests, just like Decision Trees, are not, so the required preprocessing here is lighter.
 We still however will put in place logic for:

 * Missing values in the data
 * Encoding categorical variables to numeric form